-In this chapter the results of several tests performed in order to measure the quality of our skeletonization and pruning procedure are discussed.
+In the previous chapter we gave the formal definition of the algorithm, and proved some central results for its realtime performance.
+In this chapter we will focus on the empirical evaluation of the algorithm attending to skeleton stability and pattern recognition results.
+We emphasize the application of the algorithm for tabletop gesture recognition, which was our original goal, performing an exhaustive computational experimentation.
 In the first set of tests the realtime performance of the algorithm has been checked.
-Next, our skeletonization approach, Beris henceforth, has been tested against the algorithm in [6], called Bai henceforth, by two means: first comparing the stability of the skeletons (branching variation between similar shapes), and then checking their suitability for shape recognition using a quick greedy matching approach (introduced in section4.3).
+Next, our skeletonization approach, Beris henceforth, has been tested against the algorithm in [6], called Bai henceforth, by two means: first comparing the stability of the skeletons (branching variation between similar shapes), and then checking their suitability for shape recognition using a quick greedy matching approach (introduced in section 5.3).